kovidgoyal/kitty/docs/faq.rst

 and then switch to another and these terminals have different :envvar:`TERM` variables, tmux will break.
 You will need to restart it as tmux does not support multiple terminfo definitions.

+Displaying images with inside programs such nvim or ranger may not work depending on whether those programs have adopted support for the unicode placeholders workaround that kitty created for tmux refusing to support images.

 If you use any of the advanced features that kitty has innovated, such as :doc:`styled underlines </underlines>`, :doc:`desktop notifications